joshmaxsilverman/joshmaxsilverman.github.io/_posts/2015-03-31-picnic-chances.md

 ![Picnic Graph](/img/Picnic.PNG)

 This diagram shows all the possibilities of our arrival times.
 The green region is where we arrive within fifteen minutes of one another.
-Letting the units of the axes be hours, the area of the whole graph is 1.
+For any time $t$ (in hours after noon) you might arrive, my arriving at the same time puts us at the point $(t,t)$ on the center diagonal, and we meet so long as I arrive within fifteen minutes of you, putting us somewhere on the horizontal line segment that extends up to fifteen minutes in both directions from that point, that is, from $(t-.25,t)$ (or $(0,t)$ if $t-.25\leq 0$) to $(t+.25,t)$ (or $1$ if $t+.25\geq 1$).
 The probability that we meet, then, is the area of the green region, which is easiest to calculate by subtracting from 1 the area of the white triangles.
 Each has area 9/32, and so the probability that we meet is 1 - 9/16, or 7/16.

 <br>